selina603/mktcontent/offers/ms-mc-arz-33p-en.md

 ## Usage Quotas

 The following monthly usage quotas are applied.
-If you need more than these limits, please contact [customer service](/support/contact/) at any time so that we can understand your needs and adjust these limits appropriately.
+If you need more than these limits, please contact <a id="ms-mc-arz-33p-en_/contact" href="/support/contact/">customer service</a> at any time so that we can understand your needs and adjust these limits appropriately.

 ## Cloud Services and Virtual Machines